FrankNFT-labs/iFeedback/README.md

 ## Capabilities
 * The framework will alow for multiple feedback categories
-- Bug report
+1. Bug report
-- Feature request
+2. Feature request
-- ...
+3. ...
+4. Other
 * Each categorie can have it's on recieving recipient.